C’Ardiss “CC” Gardner Gleser

 Board Member, Andrus Family Fund and Charlotte Martin Foundation | NCFP Fellow (2022-2024)

-C’Ardiss “CC” Gardner Gleser is an advocate for social impact and social justice work.
+C’Ardiss “CC” Gardner Gleser is an advocate for social impact and racial justice work.

-CC transitioned from the nonprofit sector and is now entrenched in the philanthropic sector.
-CC is the first Director of Programs and Strategic Initiatives at Satterberg Foundation, whose mission focuses on promoting a just society and sustainable environment.
-She currently serves as a leader on the boards of Andrus Family Fund, Charlotte Martin Foundation, and Philanthropy Northwest.
+CC began her career in the tech sector, later transitioning to non-profit work to better fulfill her purpose and passion.
+CC moved from working in nonprofits to the funding side to increase her impact and is now entrenched in the philanthropic sector.
+CC was the first Director of Programs and Strategic Initiatives at Satterberg Foundation, whose mission focuses on promoting a just society and sustainable environment.

 Contributions